tenacious-soul/Hospital-Management-System-For-Staff/README.md

 ####  API Functioning:
 All fields of the request are persisted in the database after the required validations are applied.

-####  API Request: (Params are mandatory/optional as per use case; In case of required param if the param is missing/null, 400 status code and exception is thrown. )
+####  API Request: (Params are mandatory/optional as per use case; In case of required param if the param is missing/null, 400 status code and an exception is thrown. )

 {

-    "patient_name": "Christopher",
+    "patient_name": "Jacob",
-    "mobile_number": 9007699822,
+    "mobile_number": 9002299822,
-    "age": 81,
+    "age": 100,
     "room_number": 104,
-    "gender": "Male",
+    "gender":"Male",
-    "admission_date": "2023-06-17"
+    "admission_date": "2023-06-17",
+    "doctor_name": "Dr Riddhi Sudha",
+    "expenses": [{
+        "amount": 3000,
+        "remarks": "Bed Charges"
+    },{
+        "amount": 2000,
+        "remarks": "Doctor visit charges"
+    }]
 }

 ####  API Response: